wkaiwalya/DevOps-Course-Workshop-Module-08-Learners/during_workshop_8.md

 Add a dockerfile to the app so that you can build and run it using Docker.

 Hints:
-- If you are seeing a Node Sass error, try including a `.dockerignore` file to avoid copying build artefacts/dependencies into the image
+- If you are seeing a Node Sass error, try adding the `DotnetTemplate.Web/node_modules` folder to a `.dockerignore` file to avoid copying build artefacts/dependencies into the image.

 ### Publish manually to Docker Hub
 1. Create a personal free account on [Docker Hub](https://hub.docker.com/).